jabrena/setup-cli/README.md

 ## Motivation

-**I hate wasting time in general**, but when you start working in a new repository you always need to do some boring and manual stuff to setup your developer environment like Build Systems, Pipelines, Cursor rules, What Java version I will use and others...
+**Time is precious in software development**, and setting up a new repository shouldn't consume hours of your productive time.
+Every new project requires the same tedious setup tasks: configuring build systems, setting up CI/CD pipelines, adding development environment configurations, choosing Java versions, and more.

-When you begin with a new repository, what do you need?
-Create a Maven project, but you don´t remember the the whole maven archetype command or why I need to visit everytime the classical article about [Maven in 5 minutes](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) or when you develop something with a JVM Framework like [Spring Boot](https://docs.spring.io/spring-boot/cli/index.html) or [Quarkus](https://quarkus.io/blog/quarkus-cli/), why I need to memorize all options?
-Lets begin with something easy and later touch the **pom.xml** to customize the behaviour.
+When starting a new repository, you face familiar challenges: creating a Maven project (but who remembers the complete archetype command?), revisiting the classic [Maven in 5 minutes](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) guide, or memorizing framework-specific options for [Spring Boot](https://docs.spring.io/spring-boot/cli/index.html) or [Quarkus](https://quarkus.io/blog/quarkus-cli/).
+Why not start with sensible defaults and customize the **pom.xml** later?

-For this kind of stuff that they are not complex, but they are tedious honestly, you could do from scratch or you could copy from a previous project but at the end, in that repository onboarding, you are losing in the best case, one hour.
+These setup tasks aren't complex, but they are genuinely tedious.
+Whether you build from scratch or copy from previous projects, you typically lose at least an hour during repository onboarding.

-Using the tool, you could add other interesting defaults like Devcontainers, Github Actions (If you use), .editorconfig, .sdkmanrc that the are ready to use with a simple `jbang setup@jabrena init` execution and maybe you know or maybe not, but the tool provides.
+This tool streamlines the process by providing battle-tested defaults for Devcontainers, GitHub Actions, `.editorconfig`, `.sdkmanrc`, and more—all ready to use with a simple `jbang setup@jabrena init` command.
+You might discover configurations you didn't even know you needed.

-**So if you love save some time in the onboarding?** You could become as a user for this command line tool named Setup.
+**If you value efficient project onboarding**, Setup CLI is designed for developers like you.

 ---

-**WIP:** Currently, I am working in some features that every Software engineer doesn´t need to do in the beginning but they are good practice to avoid other issues later like Memory leaks.
-For that purpose, the tool is working to add value around tools like [Java Mission Control, JMC](https://www.oracle.com/java/technologies/jdk-mission-control.html) & [VisualVM](https://visualvm.github.io/).
+**Work in Progress:** I'm currently developing advanced features that, while not essential for initial project setup, represent best practices for preventing issues like memory leaks in production environments.
+These upcoming features will integrate powerful diagnostic tools such as [Java Mission Control (JMC)](https://www.oracle.com/java/technologies/jdk-mission-control.html) and [VisualVM](https://visualvm.github.io/), helping developers proactively monitor and optimize their applications.

 ## Getting started